- Puppet agent's run environment

 In a normal Puppet configuration, every node periodically does configuration runs to revert unwanted changes and to pick up recent updates.

-Since the Windows version of the Puppet agent service is much simpler than the *nix version, there’s no real performance to be gained by running Puppet as a scheduled task, but if you do want scheduled configuration runs, use the Windows service.
+Since the Windows version of the Puppet agent service is much simpler than the *nix version, there’s no real performance to be gained by running Puppet as a scheduled task.
+If you want scheduled configuration runs, use the Windows service.

 Running Puppet agent as a service

-By default, the Puppet installer configures Puppet agent to run as a Windows service and automatically starts it.
+The Puppet installer configures Puppet agent to run as a Windows service and starts it.
 No further action is needed.
 Puppet agent does configuration runs at a set interval.

 Configuring the run interval

 The Puppet agent service defaults to doing a configuration run every 30 minutes.
-If you don’t need an aggressive schedule of configuration runs, a longer run interval lets your Puppet master servers handle many more agent nodes.
+If you don’t need frequent configuration runs, a longer run interval lets your Puppet master servers handle many more agent nodes.

 # C:\ProgramData\PuppetLabs\puppet\etc\puppet.conf [agent] runinterval = 2h